-Good High School Journal Topics and Activities to Improve Self-Expression
+Inspiring High School Journal Topics to Build Self-Expression

 - Describe something you did this past summer.